thaifjord_buy1

 sumaleekare.jpg

-Sumalee (37), Kåre (47) married 13 years ago and Sumalee is now a typical working mother, not very different from her Norwegian friends.
+Sumalee (37) and Kåre (47) married 13 years ago.
+Sumalee is now a typical working mother, not very different from her Norwegian friends.

 In their summer holiday Kåre and Sumalee and their two young girls travels to Thailand to visit Sumalee’s mother.
-Just after they have arrived her mother becomes ill and dies.
-Sumalee’s last tie to Thailand is cut, and she realizes that Kåre is now her closest person in life.
+Just after their arrival, her mother becomes ill and dies.
+Sumalee’s last tie to Thailand is cut, and she realizes that Kåre is now the closest person to her.

-Back in Norway she tries to get back into normal life with studies and work, but realizes that she needs let go of her mother to find the way ahead.
+Back in Norway she tries to return to normal life with studies and work, but realizes that she needs let go of the loss of her mother to find the way ahead.

 A visiting monk helps her deal with the grief and she involves herself in establishing a Buddhist temple in the village.
-For Sumalee it is important to be accepted in the Norwegian society and she invites the Norwegian Crone Princess to be their guest on the opening of the temple, hoping that she will come and give the “Thai Ladies” the support they need.
+For Sumalee it is important to be accepted in the Norwegian society.
+She invites the Norwegian Crown Princess to be their guest for the opening of the temple, hoping that she will come and give the “Thai Ladies” the support they need.

 Lakiska and Olav